zedlopez/ifm/Writing with Inform.md

 The sound files provided must have one of two formats: AIFF or Ogg Vorbis.
 AIFF is a traditional format in the recording industry, though it is more familiar to Mac OS X users than Windows users.
 It is uncompressed, giving what can be excellent audio quality, but at the cost of sometimes enormous file sizes – perhaps as much as 10 MB per minute, though this can be greatly reduced by lowering the sampling frequency, and halved again by dropping from stereo to mono.

 Except for very short sound effects, we recommend using **Ogg Vorbis** instead.
 This is a compressed format whose file sizes will typically be more like 1 MB per minute.
-Inform uses Ogg Vorbis as the only format safe from licencing and patent disputes.
+Inform uses Ogg Vorbis as the only format safe from licensing and patent disputes.
 (We would very much have liked to provide MP3 support, but this is no longer legally possible for free software.)

 Support for Ogg Vorbis is not built in to either Windows or Mac OS X, and any sound recording you make will probably have to be made first to another format (perhaps AIFF or WAV), and then converted.
 See [xiph.org/vorbis](https://xiph.org/vorbis/) for encoding software which can convert from other sound formats to Vorbis.